 When classes are in session, the Open Skills Lab is open Monday through Friday.

-*If you have questions regarding the Open Lab please email firstname.lastname@example.org
+If you need one-on-one assistance, please email email@example.com.

 Frequently Asked Questions

-There are two nursing lab classrooms, one medical assisting lab classroom, an Open Practice Lab, a four-bed simulation hospital and a simulation center.
+There are two nursing lab classrooms, one medical assisting lab classroom, a Skills Lab for practice, a four-bed simulation hospital and a simulation center.

-- The two nursing lab classrooms seat 20 students and have six beds with manikins in them.
+- The two nursing lab classrooms seat 16 students and have six/seven beds with manikins in them.

-- The Open Practice Lab has eight beds with manikins and can seat 16 students.
+- The Skills Lab has seven beds with manikins and can seat 16 students.

 - The simulation hospital has four rooms with beds/manikins in them.

-- The simulation center consists of a physician’s office/nurse clinic, a home health apartment and a two-bed nursing home.
+- The simulation center consists of a two-bed nursing home and a testing room.

 Simulation Hospital, Health Science Center (HSC) 2145: This four-bed simulation hospital was renovated in mid-2012 using a classroom, a storage closet and a study nook.
 Opened in August 2012, it now provides simulated training to nursing students five days a week.
-Students take care of patients while instructors observe actions from behind one-way mirrored windows in the control room (observation room).
+Students take care of patients while facilitators and instructors observe actions from behind one-way mirrored windows in the control room (observation room).
 Interactions can be videotaped and watched live by other participants and can also be played back during debriefing sessions.Highlights of HSC 2145 include the addition of a Pyxis medication dispensing system identical to what is used in area hospitals.
 High fidelity manikins include SimMom, who is able to simulate a live birth and also display complications such as a seizure and hemorrhage.
-Baby Hal is a newborn manikin who can turn blue, have seizures, cry and flail his arms and legs.
+A newborn manikin who can turn blue, have seizures and cry.
 All manikins in the simulation hospital are capable of displaying vital signs that can change based on the direction a scenario takes.
 HSC 2145 also includes a working nursing station and a 10-person conference room.

-Open Lab, Health Science Center (HSC) 2142: This is an eight-bed practice lab open to students from the ADN and CNA programs.
+Nursing Skills Lab, Health Science Center (HSC) 2142: This is an seven-bed practice lab open to students from the ADN and CNA programs.
 The lab is generally open Monday to Friday and offers students an opportunity to practice skills on the manikins under the supervision of a lab assistant, who is a Registered Nurse.

-Health Science Center (HSC), Room 2141: This is a six-bed lab classroom.
+Health Science Center (HSC), Room 2141: This is a seven-bed lab classroom.
 Faculty teach lab skills in three- and four-hour lab sessions.
-Students can utilize this time to practice multiple skills and then go to Open Lab if they desire more practice time.
+Students can utilize this time to practice multiple skills and then go to Skills Lab if they desire more practice time.

-Simulation Center, Health Science Center (HSC) 2136: Renovated in summer 2013, it contains a fully functioning kitchen, living room, dining room/conference room.
-Combined, they make up an apartment to practice home health skills.
-It also contains a working nursing station and a two-bed nursing home.
-Students are able to practice giving care to the hospitalized patient and the home health patient.
-Centrally located is the observation room that overlooks all areas of this center.
-Instructors can observe student interaction from behind one-way mirrored windows.
-All areas of the Simulation Center can be videotaped and shown live on the monitor in the conference room, which seats 10.
+Simulation Center, Health Science Center (HSC) 2136: Renovated in summer 2013, it contains a working nursing station, a two-bed nursing home, and a testing room.
+Students are able to practice giving care to the hospitalized patient and the long term care facility patient.
+Facilitators/Instructors can observe student interaction from behind one-way mirrored windows.
+Scenarios located in the Simulation Center can be videotaped and shown live on the monitor in the conference room, which seats 10.

 It depends on the course, but most students will spend 25 percent of their time in simulated learning and 75 percent at a clinical site.
-The 25 percent time spent in simulated learning is considered a clinical day, and students will spend six hours in the simulation hospital or simulation center.
+The 25 percent time spent in simulated learning is considered a clinical day, and students will spend eight hours in the simulation hospital or simulation center.
 Students must come prepared as if it is a true clinical day and as if they will take care of real patients.
-They prepare by researching assigned cases ahead of time and arrive at the Simulation Hospital for “report” at 9 a.m. or 3 p.m. depending on their shift time.
+They prepare by researching assigned cases ahead of time and arrive at the Simulation Hospital for “report” at specified clinical times.
 They learn about the patient, his/her medications, history, and any other pertinent data.
 They then are assigned roles and take turns being the primary nurse in charge.
 Scenarios usually run approximately 20 minutes and then students have a 40-minute debriefing afterwards.
-Teachers may run two or three cases within the six-hour shift.
+There may be up to four scenarios within the eight-hour shift.

 We are producing nursing graduates who are better able to critically think.
 They are not so much task-oriented, but they can truly put the pieces of the puzzle together and determine what their patients require.
 We are promoting safety through simulation so employers are getting safer nurses.
 We cover all aspects of safety to include safe medication administration, appropriate nursing interventions, effective communication, and the promotion of teamwork.
 Today’s healthcare environment requires a graduate nurse who does more than just know information.
 Graduates must be able to safely synthesize and apply knowledge, be effective communicators and work collaboratively with other team members to optimize outcomes for their patients.
 More than ever, we believe simulation offers future employers better prepared nurses!